 @wilddog Thanks for the correction. @Geoff thank you for your concern; my safari was suspended due to the fact that I developed dysentery at Ol Malo Camp.
 The food was excellent so I don't think it was due to the food.
 I was medically evacuated to Nairobi by plane and spent 3 days in Nairobi Hospital.
 Fortunately, all of my bills were paid by UAP my Kenyan insurance carrier.
 I have to say that in general the care that I received at Nairobi Hospital was superb, especially the security.
 In fact everything even my cash was returned to me.
 Since then I've recovered completely.
 Fortunately, Sarara Camp will still honor the five days that I booked including the one hour trip by helicopter over Lake Turkana; I'll be going in March.

-- Geoff, PT123, Kitsafari and 1 other like this
+- Geoff, PT123, gatoratlarge and 3 others like this

 Posted 27 February 2017 - 04:22 PM